For people with complex autism

 What is the best way to care for a person with complex autism?

 Autism is a spectrum condition and as such varies widely between individuals and so too does the support we deliver.
-In general, it is fair to say that autism, for the people we support, has often been challenging in their lives.
+In general, it is fair to say that autism, for the people we support, has often resulted in challenging (we prefer the term distressed) behaviour in their lives.

 We support many people with various manifestations of autism, learning and physical disabilities.
 We are able to provide specialist autism services to people all over the UK and work with them to lead a long, fulfilling life.